javalite/javalite/activejdbc-instrumentation/README.md

 ### Dynamic instrumentation and compatilility with Java 8

 There are some conflicts using models' static methods inside lambda expressions.
 So far this is the only issue.
-Statis instrumentation is free of conflicts and works perfectly with Java 8.
+Static instrumentation is free of conflicts and works perfectly with Java 8.

 ### How to deploy ActiveJDBC applications